mixmastamyk/console/docs/why.rst

 app and eleventy micro-libs on "the" PyPI doing the same.
 Looks to be a fun exercise and somewhat of a rite of passage to create one.

-(Good luck finding an appropriate name on PyPI for yours—Taken!)
+(On that note:  Good luck finding an appropriate name on PyPI for yours—Taken!)

 .. raw:: html